 Infection progresses slowly over months or years, gradually extending to and destroying contiguous muscles, tendons, fascia, and bones.
 Neither systemic dissemination nor symptoms and signs suggesting generalized infection occur.
 Eventually, muscle wasting, deformity, and tissue destruction prevent use of affected limbs.
 In advanced infections, involved extremities appear grotesquely swollen, forming a club-shaped mass of cystic areas.
 The multiple draining and intercommunicating sinus tracts and fistulas in these areas discharge thick or serosanguineous exudates containing characteristic grains, which may be white or black.

-Causative agents can be identified presumptively by gross and microscopic examination of grains from exudates, which contain irregularly shaped, variably colored, 0.5- to 2-mm granules.
+Causative agents can be identified presumptively by gross and microscopic examination of grains from exudates, which contain pathognomonic, irregularly shaped, variably colored, 0.5- to 2-mm granules.
 Crushing and culture of these granules provides definitive identification.
 Exudate specimens may yield multiple bacteria and fungi, some of which are potential causes of superinfections.

-Treatment may be required for > 10 yr.
+Treatment of mycetoma may be required for > 10 years.
 Death may result from bacterial superinfection and sepsis if treatment is neglected.
 Treatment depends on the causative agent and the extent of the disease.

-In infections caused by Nocardia (see Nocardiosis), sulfonamides and certain other antibacterial drugs, sometimes in combination, are used.
+In infections caused by Nocardia, sulfonamides and certain other antibacterial drugs, sometimes in combination, are used.

 In infections caused by fungi, certain potential causative organisms may be at least partially sensitive to amphotericin B, itraconazole, or ketoconazole (not available in the US), but some are resistant to all antifungal drugs.
-Relapses occur after antifungal therapy in most patients, and many patients do not improve or even worsen during treatment, indicating the often refractory nature of the infection.
+Relapses occur after antifungal therapy is stopped in most patients, and many patients do not improve and even worsen during treatment, indicating the often refractory nature of the infection.